-As of March 2013, the rate of consumer price inflation was low by historical standards, as prices grew at an average of only 1.2 percent from the same period in 2012.
-Overall, that is good news, as it increases the likelihood that incomes will keep up with inflation.
+Back in March of 2013, the rate of consumer price inflation (CPI) was low by historical standards, as prices grew at an average of only 1.2% from the same period in 2012.
+We’ve seen many changes since then.
+In Sep 2022, Statistics Canada says that CPI hit 6.9%.

-However, even a modest increase in prices can spell trouble for those who are already having difficulty paying their bills on time.
-With the average Canadian household debt reaching approximately $27,500 in 2012, there is cause for concern, especially since a rise in consumer prices means that many debtors will be adding more to their debt in 2013 than they did in 2012.
+A modest increase in prices can spell trouble for those who are already having difficulty paying their bills on time.
+According to Statistics Canada, the average Canadian household had total non-mortgage debts of $49,937 in Q2 2022.
+A rise in consumer prices means that many debtors will be adding more to their debt.

 If you live in Ontario and are having trouble paying your consumer debt, there is help for you.
 This includes debt solutions such as the Canadian consumer proposal.
-Ontario residents who want to get out from under their debt should definitely consider this method of debt repayment.
+Ontario residents who want to be debt-free should definitely consider this method of debt repayment.